My grandmother used to make this cake for Easter. I hope you enjoy it as much as I do!

 I got a lot of recipes from my nona (grandmother), but I never watched her make gnocchi.
 I got this recipe from an old Italian cookbook from Ferrara's in Little Italy, New York, and I'm pretty sure it's the same one she used.
 My 11-year-old granddaughter is a fussy eater, but she loved this gnocchi.
 She even had two helpings.

 My husband's family is from Sicily, and my mother-in-law wasn't familiar with the same foods that my family was familiar with.
 He didn't grow up eating gnocchi, cappaletti, ravioli, and other dishes I thought were typical Italian dishes.
 But even he enjoyed eating this potato gnocchi.

 - 2 pounds or about 5 medium potatoes, peeled and cut in cubes

 - 2 tablespoons butter, melted

 - 1 cup flour

-- Peel potatoes, boil until tender and drain well.
-Put through a potatoe ricer or beat with a mixer until very smooth.
+- Peel potatoes, boil until tender, and drain well.
+Put through a potato ricer or beat with a mixer until very smooth.

-- Bread the dough into sections, flour your hands and roll between your plams into a 3/4" thick rope into lengths.
-Set aside on a lighly floured board and cut the gnocchi into 1 inch pieces.
+- Bread the dough into sections, flour your hands, and roll between your palms into a 3/4" thick rope into lengths.
+Set aside on a lightly floured board and cut the gnocchi into 1-inch pieces.

 - The gnocchi could be cooked immediately or frozen for later use.
 Instructions for freezing and cooking are below.